-Someone with meningitis will become very ill.
+Someone with bacterial meningitis will become very ill.
 The illness may develop over one or two days, but it can also rapidly progress in a matter of hours.
 Not everyone with meningitis will have the same symptoms.

-Children (over two years old) and adults with bacterial meningitis commonly have a severe headache, high fever, and neck stiffness.
-Other symptoms might include nausea, vomiting, seizures, discomfort looking into bright lights, confusion and sleepiness and lethargy.
-In both children and adults, there may be a rash of tiny, red-purple spots or purple patches on the skin.
+Children (over 1-year-old) and adults with meningitis may have a severe headache, high temperature, vomiting, sensitivity to bright lights, neck stiffness, and drowsiness or confusion.
+In both children and adults, there may be a rash of tiny, red-purple spots.
 These can occur anywhere on the body.
-The more symptoms, the higher the risk, so when these symptoms appear seek immediate medical attention.